react-native-webview/react-native-webview/docs/Reference.md

 ### `mediaPlaybackRequiresUserAction`[⬆](#props-index)

 Boolean that determines whether HTML5 audio and video requires the user to tap them before they start playing.
-The default value is `true`.
+The default value is `false`.
 (Android API minimum version 17).

-NOTE: the default `true` value might cause some videos to hang loading on iOS.
+NOTE: the `true` value might cause some videos to hang loading on iOS.
 Setting it to `false` could fix this issue.

 | Type | Required | Platform            |
 | ---- | -------- | ------------------- |